qwertie/loyc.net/loyc-trees/index.md

 Unlike in most programming languages, Loyc identifiers can be any string--any string at all.
 Even identifiers like `\n\0` (a linefeed and a null character) are supported.
 This design guarantees that a Loyc tree can represent an identifier from any programming language on Earth.
 To support WebAssembly, LESv3 takes this a step further, supporting not just _any string_ but _any sequence of bytes_.

 Normally, literals can be any value representable in the language in which Loyc trees are being used, but this is only true of Loyc trees that exists in memory.
-When a Loyc tree is serialized to text, some in-memory data may not be representable, but Loyc trees can store a text form alongside the in-memory form.
-Also, the .NET version offers an extensible system of parsers and printers, so you can "teach" participating languages to understand new data types.
+When a Loyc tree is serialized to text, some in-memory data may not be representable (for example, a function could be a literal, but in most languages, a function cannot be serialized to text).
+But the .NET version offers an extensible system of parsers and printers, so you can "teach" serializers and deserializers to understand new data types.

-Each Loyc node also has a list of "attributes" (usually empty), and each attribute is itself a Loyc tree.
+Each Loyc node also has a list of "attributes", which is usually empty.
+Each attribute is itself a Loyc tree.
 Loyc nodes also contain position information to keep track of the location within a source file where the node was stored.

 In other words, a Loyc tree (or Loyc "node") is a data structure with these properties (potential parts):